-LT: 22, a lesbian immigrant from Texas who is living in the United Kingdom.
-Stuck around in North Wales for a while and studied English Literature with Creative Writing.
+LT: 23, a lesbian immigrant from Texas who is living in the United Kingdom.
+I've been the token American friend since 2005.
 Have finished a MA in Scriptwriting at UEA, and I'm lucky enough to have an incredible girlfriend that supports me completely through my ridiculous writing binges.

 I reblog random shit and I occasionally post some of my writing, when time allows.

 Personal posts happen, as this is a personal blog.